sanghyun-son/srwarp/README.md

 We are currently reorganizing the code.
 The training script will be released soon!

 ## Reference
-If you find our paper and repository useful in your research, please use the following bibtex form:
+If you find our paper and repository useful in your research, please use the following BibTeX form:
 ```
 @inproceedings{
   title={{SRW}arp: Generalized Image Super-Resolution under Arbitrary Transformation},